ansible/awx/docs/docsite/rst/userguide/jobs.rst

 When a playbook is executed, the full results automatically display in the Output tab.
 This shows the same information you would see if you ran it through the Ansible command line, and can be useful for debugging.

 .. image:: ../common/images/jobs-show-job-results-for-example-job.png
-   :alt: Job Output for Playbook Job Run
+   :alt: Example output for a successful playbook run

 The events summary captures a tally of events that were run as part of this playbook: